-- The slalom poles are firmly rammed in. - The gates are in the right colour order. - The position of the poles is marked. - The numbers are in the right order on the outside poles. - The poles are high enough above the snow. - The two slalom courses are far enough from each other to avoid misleading the competitors. - The fencing of each course is far enough from the slalom poles. - Obstacles at the edge of the course are either removed or neutralized.

-- The last gate before the finish directs the competitors to the middle of the finish. - The reserve poles are correctly placed not to mislead the competitors. - Start and finish are in accordance with art.
+- The slalom poles are firmly rammed in. - The gates are in the right colour order. - The position of the poles is marked. - The numbers are in the right order on the outside poles. - The poles are high enough above the snow. - The two slalom courses are far enough from each other to avoid misleading the competitors. - The fencing of each course is far enough from the slalom poles. - Obstacles at the edge of the course are either removed or neutralized. - The last gate before the finish directs the competitors to the middle of the finish. - The reserve poles are correctly placed not to mislead the competitors. - Start and finish are in accordance with art.
 6103 Start and art.
 6105 Finish Area.

-6606 Course Inspection
+6606 Course Inspection/Training

-- The course will remain closed for training on the day of competition. - The competitors are allowed a minimum of 10 minutes to inspect the parallel courses (qualification and finals). - The course should be in final competition conditions from the time the competitors' inspection starts and the competitors must not be disturbed during the inspection by workers on the course.
+- The course will remain closed for training on the day of competition except for the official training in Banked Slalom (ref 6606.5). - The competitors are allowed a minimum of 10 minutes to inspect the parallel courses (qualification and finals). - The course should be in final competition conditions from the time the competitors' inspection starts and the competitors must not be disturbed during the inspection by workers on the course.
 The Jury decides the method of the inspection.
 Competitors must carry their start numbers and have them visible.
 They may not ride down the prepared course or through the gates.
 They may inspect slowly sliding down alongside or inside the course as directed by the Jury.
 They are not permitted to enter the course on foot without being attached to their board.
-Competitors are not allowed to "shadow ride" the course. - While Inspection is open coaches and competitors are not permitted to block the race line in order to allow all competitors and coaches to properly inspect the race line.
+Competitors are not allowed to "shadow ride" the course. - While Inspection is open coaches and competitors are not permitted to block the race line in order to allow all competitors and coaches to properly inspect the race line. - At least one training run prior to the actual competition is mandatory in Banked Slalom.